The Elliott Simmons Charitable Trust

 Getting on Their Radar

 The trustees have stated they are “extremely happy to support” causes knowing they would have been something close to Elliott Simmons' heart.
-Organizations working in mental health (particularly Jewish mental health), music, support for individuals with SEND, and Israel-connected programs for young people may wish to consider relationship-building approaches:
+Organisations working in mental health, music, support for individuals with SEND, and Israel-connected programmes for young people may wish to consider relationship-building approaches:

-- Connections through supported organizations: The trust has established long-term relationships with organizations like Jami, Maccabi GB, and Langdon.
-These organizations may provide networking opportunities within the Jewish charitable sector.
+- Connections through supported organisations: The trust has established long-term relationships with organisations like Jami, Maccabi GB, Langdon, and Centre for Mental Health.
+These organisations may provide networking opportunities within the charitable sector.

-- Jewish community sector events: Given the trust's focus on Jewish community organizations, engagement in Jewish communal events and networks in North London may provide opportunities for trustees to become aware of aligned organizations.
+- Jewish community sector events: Given the trust's focus on Jewish community organisations, engagement in Jewish communal events and networks may provide opportunities for trustees to become aware of aligned organisations.

 Application Success Factors